carey-andrew/nextjs-MovieAPI-remake/README.md

 I have learnt more about how to organise my files into components and how Next 14 lets the pages and components work together.

+Still to complete- next steps are to be to look at the styling of the site and alter the behaviour of the search by word feature